-Andrej Plenkovic, Prime Minister of Croatia, says the country will adjust its Aliens Act in order to become one of the first countries in the world to legally regulate the stay of digital nomads, Croatia Week reports.
+The Croatian digital nomad visa was established in January 2021, by adjusting Croatia’s Aliens Act in order to become one of the first countries in the world to legally regulate the stay of digital nomads.

 According to Schengen Visa Info, the Digital Nomad Visa will allow internationals who are engaged in jobs independent of location and time, to work in Croatia.

-Prior to announcing the decision, Plenkovic met with Dutch entrepreneur, Jan de Jong, who has been living in Split, Croatia, for 14 years.
+Prior to announcing the decision to institute the digital nomad visa, Plenkovic met with Dutch entrepreneur, Jan de Jong, who had been living in Split, Croatia, for 14 years.

-De Jong recently sent an open letter to the Prime Minister, calling on him to follow the example of Estonia, and establish visas for digital nomads as soon as possible.
+De Jong had sent an open letter to the Prime Minister, calling on him to follow the example of Estonia, and establish visas for digital nomads as soon as possible.

 In his letter, he pointed out that outside the tourism season many apartments remain empty in Croatia, and owners find it difficult to rent them out.